 What do life insurance medical exams test for?
-Many life insurance companies require a medical examination before offering you a policy.
+Many of the best life insurance companies require a medical examination before offering you a policy.
 The medical records supplied to the life insurance underwriters from your physician can provide them a clearer picture of your health.
 This will allow the life insurance company to determine the final cost that you will ultimately pay for the policy.

 Life insurance medical exam – What do they test for?